RTEMS/rtems-docs/c_user/task_manager.rst

 **DESCRIPTION:**

 This directive resets the task specified by id to begin execution at its original starting address.
-The task’s priority and execution mode are set to the original creation values.
+The task's priority and execution mode are set to the original creation values.
 If the task is currently blocked, RTEMS automatically makes the task ready.
 A task can be restarted from any state, except the dormant state.

-The task’s starting argument is contained in argument.
+The task's starting argument is contained in argument.
 This argument can be a single value or an index into an array of parameter blocks.
 The type of this numeric argument is an unsigned integer type with the property that any valid pointer to void can be converted to this type and then converted back to a